userver-framework/userver/scripts/docs/en/userver/tutorial/build.md

 ## CMake options

-The following options could be used to control `cmake`:
+The following CMake options are used by userver:

 | Option                                 | Description                                                                                                           | Default                                                           |
 |----------------------------------------|-----------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------|